-- The following data is as of the 2020-21 academic year. - Bridges Christian College's graduation rate is 50%. - Bridges Christian College Graduate Employment Rate is 100% when both secular and ministry employment is included. - Bridges Christian College's Graduate Employment/Achievement Rate for ministry positions or graduate school is 87%. - Bridges Christian College Academic Learning Outcomes Scores (3 Point Likert Scale) BCC's goal is 2.5 or greater. - 2.7 The student demonstrates an application of interdisciplinary principles to their ministry. - 2.9 The student demonstrates biblical knowledge in a daily praxis. - 2.4 The student demonstrates Christian and Spirit-empowered maturity. - 3.0 The student demonstrates innovative, 21st century ministry practices. - Bridges Christian College's scores on abhe-exams.com are the following: - Institutional Norm Exit Exam Score: 79.5% - National Norm (schools other than BCC) Exit Exam Score: 62.19% - The institutional norm for the entrance exam score is 61%. - Since the school began its debt-free degree initiative in 2016, the school is pleased that a recent survey revealed that 100% of all graduates have graduated debt-free.
+- The following data, unless otherwise noted, is as of the 2021-22 academic year. - Bridges Christian College's graduation rate is 50% (data from 2020-21 academic year). - Bridges Christian College Graduate Employment Rate is 100% when both secular and ministry employment is included. - Bridges Christian College's Graduate Employment/Achievement Rate for ministry positions or graduate school is 94%. - Bridges Christian College Academic Learning Outcomes Scores (3 Point Likert Scale) BCC's goal is 2.5 or greater.
+Below are the average scores for the 2021-22 academic year. - 2.8 The student demonstrates an application of interdisciplinary principles to their ministry. - 2.7 The student demonstrates biblical knowledge in a daily praxis. - 2.7 The student demonstrates Christian and Spirit-empowered maturity. - 2.9 The student demonstrates innovative, 21st century ministry practices. - Bridges Christian College's scores on abhe-exams.com are the following: - Institutional Norm Exit Exam Score: 79.5% - National Norm (schools other than BCC) Exit Exam Score: 62.19%

+- The institutional norm for the entrance exam score is 61%. - This data is prior to the 2020-21 academic school year. - Since the school began its debt-free degree initiative in 2016, the school is pleased that a recent survey revealed that 100% of all graduates have graduated debt-free.